Germantown Pike: Montgomery County

 Germantown Pike begins at an intersection with Ridge Pike in Lower Providence Township, Montgomery County a short distance east of the Perkiomen Bridge that carries Ridge Pike over the Perkiomen Creek into the borough of Collegeville.
 From here, Germantown Pike heads east as a two-lane undivided county road, passing a mix of fields and commercial development as it passes south of a factory.
 The road passes a mix of homes and businesses in the community of Evansburg before it heads into forested areas of Evansburg State Park and crosses Skippack Creek.
 Germantown Pike curves to the southeast and becomes the border between Lower Providence Township to the southwest and Skippack Township to the northeast as it leaves the state park and passes through the community of Providence Square.
 At this point, the road becomes the border between Lower Providence Township to the southwest and Worcester Township to the northeast before curving east-southeast to fully enter Worcester Township.
 Germantown Pike passes through a mix of farm fields and wooded residential areas, heading to the south of Methacton High School.
 The road turns to the southeast and passes through wooded suburban neighborhoods before coming to an intersection with Pennsylvania Route 363 (PA 363) in a commercial area in the community of Fairview Village.
 Germantown Pike continues through a mix of residential and commercial development as it descends a hill and gains a second westbound lane.
 Upon crossing Trooper Road, the roadway enters East Norriton Township and turns into a three-lane road with a center left-turn lane, passing more suburban development.
 The road curves to the east-southeast and becomes a two-lane road.
-After crossing Whitehall Road, Germantown Pike becomes a five-lane road with a center left-turn lane and passes between Einstein Medical Center Montgomery to the north and Norristown Farm Park to the south.
-The road loses the center turn lane heads into residential areas with some commercial establishments, crossing CSX's Stony Creek Branch at-grade.
+After crossing Whitehall Road, Germantown Pike becomes a five-lane road with a center left-turn lane and passes between Jefferson Einstein Montgomery Hospital to the north and Norristown Farm Park to the south.
+The road loses the center turn lane heads into residential areas with some commercial establishments, crossing CSX's Stony Creek Branch railroad line at-grade.
 Germantown Pike becomes a four-lane divided highway and passes businesses, crossing Swede Road in the community of Penn Square.
 The road continues southeast through commercial areas and comes to an intersection with US 202.
 Past the US 202 intersection, Germantown Pike becomes undivided and heads past more businesses, gaining a center left-turn lane as it passes southwest of an office park.